maarten-pennings/CCS811/README.md

 which is not yet released.
 My suggested do-it-yourself solution is described [here](https://github.com/maarten-pennings/I2C-tool/blob/master/I2Ctest8266/README.md#how-to-fix)

+It seems that in Release 2.6.0 (released Nov 9, 2019) includes my I2C fix so ESP8266 can be used with CCS811 without problems.

 ### Pro Mini
 For the Pro Mini (do *not* use a 5V board), connect as follows  (I did not use pull-ups, presumably they are inside the MCU).